 Can you do anything at Disney World without a ticket?
-Yes, yes you can!
-There is so much to do and see at Disney world outside of the parks.
-This list includes some of my favorite activities that don’t require a park ticket.
+Yes, yes, you can!
+There is much to do and see at Disney World outside the parks.
+This list includes some favorite activities that don’t require a theme park ticket.

-What to Do at Disney World Without a Ticket
+17 Things to Do at Disney World-No Park Ticket Required

 Vacations to Disney World seem incomplete without a visit to the parks.
-After the opening of Disney Springs, however, I would beg to differ.
-There is so much more to Disney World than its parks!
+However, after the revitalization of Disney Springs, the many amenities at Disney resorts, and the activities that don’t require a park ticket, you might change your mind.
+There is so much more to Disney World than its parks.
 Find out exactly what to do at Disney World without a ticket by following this great list!

 A perfect activity for busy little ones, the LEGO store at Disney Springs offers free play with LEGOs right out in front of their store.
-My girls could spend hours there if I let them!
+No doubt children would spend hours there if parents let them.

 Hawaii comes to you at the popular Polynesian Resort.
 Take complimentary hula lessons in the lobby from Auntie Kaui, a veteran hula instructor who learned the dance as a girl in Hawaii.
-Classes are weekdays in the afternoon and Saturday in the morning.
+Classes are on weekdays in the afternoon and Saturdays in the morning.